 When you use the same broadheads in your crossbows, you will have the blades open before it hits the target.

-These days, manufacturers like Rage started to address the issue.
+These days, manufacturers like Rage have addressed the issue.

 Crossbows are becoming faster as the years go by.
 And as they became faster, manufacturers like Rage started to address this problem.